Skip to main content

 back cover

-You know, I'm going to dig up their debut.
+I'm going to dust off their debut.
 If I'm going to sit in the basement and play records, I may as well play The Records.

 I'll see myself out.